Om Nom Stories: Plot

-The series chronicles the daily antics, exploits and adventures of Om Nom, a friendly and curious green blob-like monster who always seems to find a way into getting himself into comically absurd situations.
-Most episodes circulate around Om Nom trying to relax or just have fun, only for his plans to get ruined and often sidetracked by the people around him and the adventures that he gets himself into.
+The series chronicles the daily antics, exploits and adventures of Om Nom, a friendly and curious green blob-like monster.
+Most episodes center around Om Nom trying to relax or enjoy himself, only for his plans to get ruined and often sidetracked by the people around him and the adventures that he gets himself into.
 Om Nom is usually accompanied by his girlfriend Om Nelle, their mischievous and rambunctious son Nibble Nom, and various other miscellaneous supporting characters.

 Super-Noms (seasons 8–14)

 One day, a superhero in space was washing his clothes when suddenly, an asteroid crashed into his ship, causing his clothes to crash-land on earth.
-Om Nom and Om Nelle discover his possessions and decide to put them to good use, helping to save the world and their community against numerous villains, most predominantly an evil spider named Evil Spider who wishes to rule the world, only for the Super Noms to foil him every time.
+Om Nom and Om Nelle discover his possessions and decide to put them to good use, helping to save the world and protect their community against numerous villains, most notably an evil spider named Evil Spider who wishes to rule the world, only for the Super Noms to foil him every time.
 A total of 70 new episodes were produced during this period.